 What inspired me throughout my time in the border was the ferocity and authenticity with which the border community tells its story.
 You could see it in the complex murals that punctuate Juarez’s most unexpected neighborhoods.
 In El Paso and Juarez’s music scene that feels both fresh and rooted.
 In the stories that Juarez’s chefs told me, many of whom trained and worked in El Paso.
 Inside Juarez and El Paso’s many dive bars where you sit with people from all ages and backgrounds, each person happy to share their own take of El Paso-Juarez’s unique trajectory.
 I also see it in Beto O’Rourke’s raw but passionate campaign; how his increasingly progressive narrative is rooted in conviction and sincerity.

 It’s this authenticity and rawness that has fed me creatively these past two years.
 I hope I can find a way to carry it with me wherever I go.

 I had been wanting to writing a post comparing the Mexican torta with the South Asian bun kebab for months.
 This my friends is not that post.
 But it is a recipe that I think my friends in Mexico will also be able to appreciate.
 Bun kebab is a fried patty sandwiched between flaky burger buns, served with either a sweet and tangy red sauce or a cilantro-mint sauce (see Saba’s great piece on Pakistan’s patty kings here).
 The meat version has shami kebab and the vegetarian one has a fried potato patty as seen here.

 I like my bun kebab with Maggi sauce but it can also be paired with a Mexican hot sauce where you soak dried red chiles in hot water and once soft, blitz them with some chopped garlic and salt.
 Enjoy!

-1/4 cup of canola/vegetable oil (add more as needed)
+- 1/4 cup canola/vegetable oil (add more as needed)